-- Combine the beaten egg, tomato paste, grated onion, garlic, parsley, oregano, salt, pepper, almond flour, and coconut flour.
+- Combine the beaten egg, tomato paste, grated onion, garlic, parsley, oregano, salt, pepper, and almond flour.
 Mix well and then mix in the meat.
-(These meatballs are much stickier than traditional)

 - Preheat the oven to 400º.

 - Heat a nonstick skillet over high heat and enough of the olive oil to coat the skillet.
 Using a medium or large ice cream/cookie scoop*, scoop out the meatballs and drop them directly into the pan.
 Let them cook for about 30 seconds or until brown, then flip them over using a spoon (I found this was the easiest in order to keep them intact).
 Cook them until brown on the other side, about 30 seconds, and then transfer to a baking sheet lined with parchment or foil.
-Repeat with remaining meat – you’ll end up with about 15 meatballs using a large scoop, and about 24 using a medium.
+Repeat with remaining meat – you’ll end up with about 18-20 meatballs using a large scoop, and about 30-35 with a medium scoop.